Inqard/Apple/README.md

 # Apple
-Development of a web page based on a ready-made template with adaptive layout There was no layout for adaptive layout, adaptive layout was made and thought out by me
+Development of a web page based on a ready-made template with adaptive layout<br>
+There was no layout for adaptive layout, adaptive layout was made and thought out by me

 Technology stack:<br>